-The \$17.2 million received from OBL through December 31, 2021 is shown as a long-term liability on the Consolidated Balance Sheet and includes an implied interest rate.
-(See Note 12 Commitments and Contingencies.)
+The \$17.2 million received from OBL through December 31, 2022 is shown as a long-term liability on the Consolidated Balance Sheet and includes an implied interest rate.
+(See Note 12-Commitments and Contingencies in Item 8-Financial Statements and Supplementary Data for additional information.)